joffrey-bion/seven-wonders/doc/decisions_history.md

 Second issue, the `gradle build` command actually runs the tests, which in the frontend subproject starts in watch mode, because not on a CI server (checking the environment variable `CI=true`).
-Also, the tests were already run by Travis CI, so we did't in fact need them there.
+Also, the tests were already run by Travis CI, so we didn't in fact need them there.
 The final command for Heroku was `gradle assemble`, which does the job.

 Third problem, the default web process for Heroku's dyno looked for jars in the `{projectRoot}/build/lib` folder.
 I had to add a Procfile to manually specify the `backend` subproject in the process command: